 About Workshop Architecture

-Our receipt to date, of 8 AIA Architecture Awards, the Victorian Premier’s Sustainability Award for design, a Silver Award in the Japanese Commercial Design Awards, various industry awards and recognition by the Architects Registration Board of Victoria for excellence in the delivery of architectural services, are testament to these qualities.
+Our receipt to date, of 12 AIA Architecture Awards, the Victorian Premier’s Sustainability Award for Design, various industry awards and recognition by the Architects Registration Board of Victoria for excellence in the delivery of architectural services, are testament to these qualities.

 James Staughton, Director